 Watergate, yeah, that was about impacting an election by stealing your opponent's research.

-Okay, a third-rate burglary, and then covering it up.
+Okay, a third-rate burglary and then covering it up.

-What's even more my one final comment here, Sean, is what I find hard to believe, even beyond that.
+One final comment here, Sean, is what I find hard to believe, even beyond that.

 Every night I watch you on television and I see all the events that have taken place through the DNC and Hillary Clinton.

-And I mean, anybody can look up the definition online or wherever their Webster's dictionary of organized crime.
+And I mean, anybody can look up the definition online or wherever Webster's dictionary of organized crime.

 If that isn't organized crime, I've never seen organized crime.